 It’s happened to all of us: getting that same annoying breakout in the exact same place on our face over and over.
 Worst of all?
 Even the best of products never seem to work because these stubborn zits just don’t want to leave!

 Well according to face mapping, an ancient Chinese skin practice, the location of the acne on your face is actually determined by internal factors, not external.
 This means that certain imbalances in your body are causing your skin to freak out and flare up with pimples, redness, and clogged pores.
-Once you solve the problem from the inside out, you should see a signifcant reduction in the appearance and frequency of your acne.
+Once you solve the problem from the inside out, you should see a significant reduction in the appearance and frequency of your acne.

 #1 Forehead/Between the Eyebrows: Acne in this area of the face generally signals digestive issues and/or stress.
 Your stomach may be having a difficult time digesting the food you’re eating.
 This may be caused by digestive issues (which in that case, digestive supplements may help) or because you are eating too much greasy, processed, fried foods.
 This was my problem throughout my teen years.
 I was super stressed and turned to junk food which caused major acne on my forehead that never seemed to go away, no matter how hard I tried.
 Once I limited my junk food intake and started eating healthier whole foods like fruits and vegetables, I never saw forehead zits again.
 Even to this day!